meganz/mpenc_doc/source/topics.rst

       system membership changes require identity secrets to execute.

   Newer sessions (a):
-    - [x] Attacker can open/join sessions as targets, read and participate;
+    - [x] Attacker can open/join sessions as the targets of the leak, and read and participate those sessions;
-    - Attacker *cannot* open/join sessions as non-targets, read or participate;
+    - Attacker *cannot* open/join sessions as non-targets (those unaffected by the leak), not even with the compromised targets;
     - Retain all relevant security properties, for sessions whose establishment was not actively compromised.